 This may seem like a tall order for a CMS, but it's not out of reach.
 Some CMSs come with built-in power tools for such SEO customizations.
 Others, however, require labyrinthine paths for editing this information, or involve complicated code editing, which may be out of reach for the average content creator.

 When you go back to work on your CMS today, find out how easy it is to do some of the functions above.
-If you're in trouble, you may want to think about installing plugins or extension on your open-source CMS to improve your SEO editing.
+If you're in trouble, you may want to think about installing plugins or extensions on your open-source CMS to improve your SEO editing.
 You may even need to consider a new CMS.